 - Billie Holliday

 - Manson family member Lynette “Squeaky” Fromme.
-She attempted assassination of President Gerald Ford.
+She attempted the assassination of President Gerald Ford.

 - Chicago Alderman Sandi Jackson was incarcerated for public corruption.